DanorSODA/TerraForm-Single-File-Docker/CONTRIBUTIONS.md

 # Project Contributions

-This file outlines the main contributions of each team member for the Terraform and Docker multi-container project.
+This file outlines the main contributions of each team member for the Terraform Docker project.

 ## Team Members